roschreiber/dotHome/README.md

 - [ ] Website
     - [x] Logo (text)
     - [x] Searchbar
-    - [ ] Greet User, different Greetings depending on Timezone
+    - [x] Greet User, different Greetings depending on current Time
     - [ ] "Bookmarks"
         - [ ] Dividable into lists and buttons
         - [ ] Use either FontAwesome or Lucide.dev for icons